ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-access-review.md

 #### Review 'Sharing link reports' site access review requests (for site owners)

-Once the site owner clicks the email, they are redirected to the site access review detailed report generated for the site.
-A sample screenshot is shown below.
+Once the site owner selects the email, they're redirected to the site access review detailed report generated for the site.

-"TBD - include image"

 The site owner gets a view of files for whom links were generated along with the exact time of generation and who generated the links.
 The 'Manage access' button can be used to navigate to the link section and remove it/modify the permissions.

 #### Review 'Oversharing baseline using permission reports' site access review requests (for site owners)

-Once the site owner clicks the email, they are redirected to the site access review detailed report generated for the site.
-A sample screenshot is shown below.
+Once the site owner selects the email, they're redirected to the site access review detailed report generated for the site.

-"TBD - include image"

 The SharePoint admin views the unique number of permissioned users for this site in the DAG report and that number is also visible to site owner in the site access review email.
 This list shows how those users are distributed across the site content in terms of permissions and scopes.

-All items created in the site, by default, inherit permissions of the site and thus the ‘site’ acts like a parent.
+All items created in the site, by default, inherit permissions of the site and thus the 'site' acts like a parent.
 However, if the inherited permissions are broken due to sharing of an item by creating links, providing direct access to individuals or groups, removing users/groups etc., a unique scope is created for that item.
-Now this item acts as a new ‘parent’ and its children inherit its permissions.
-The site access review screen shown above is a list of such uniquely permissioned ‘parents’ with the appropriate scope and name.
-It is NOT the list of ALL items/files/folders in the site.
-The item with the highest number of permissioned users is shown first and upto 100 tems are shown in descending order so that site owner can focus on items with highest ‘exposure’ first.
+Now this item acts as a new 'parent' and its children inherit its permissions.
+The site access review page is a list of such uniquely permissioned 'parents' with the appropriate scope and name.
+It's NOT the list of ALL items/files/folders in the site.
+The item with the highest number of permissioned users is shown first.
+Up to 100 items are shown in descending order so that site owner can focus on items with highest 'exposure' first.

 ##### Understanding the site access review report for permission based reports

-**Number of permissioned users:** This column represents the number of users permissioned to that scope (Site/List/Folder/File) and hence illustrates the current ‘exposure’ for that item, as compared to other items.
-However, please note that this number is NOT a unique number of users.
+**Number of permissioned users:** This column represents the number of users permissioned to that scope (Site/List/Folder/File) and hence illustrates the current 'exposure' for that item, as compared to other items.
+However, this number is NOT a unique number of users.
 In case the same user has both direct and indirect permissions to this item, the user is double counted.

-For example, a folder “F” was shared to a group “A” consisting of 40 members and is directly shared with 10 individuals and 20 more individuals arrived using sharing links.
+For example, a folder 'F' was shared to a group “A” consisting of 40 members and is directly shared with 10 individuals and 20 more individuals arrived using sharing links.
 The number of permissioned users is the sum of all users - 80 (40+10+20).
 No deduplication is done to see if the same user exists in groups or came via sharing links as well.

-Also, the sum of permissioned users across all scopes may not equal the number of users in email/DAG report and could be greater.
-This is simply because a user can have permissions across multiple items.
-At a site level such a user is counted once, but at an item level that user is counted individually.
+Also, the sum of permissioned users across all scopes might not equal the number of users in the email and/or Data access governance report and could be greater.
+This scenario can happen when a user has permissions across multiple items.
+At the site-level, such a user is counted once.
+However, at an item-level, that user is counted individually.

 **Number of groups:** As the name suggests, this shows the number of groups having permissions to this scope/item.
-Usually, the exposure is driven by groups since these contain many users and reducing the exposure usually means to remove the permissions for such groups or edit their memberships.
-Click on the ‘Group number’ and view the membership count of each group to identify which groups to target.
+Usually, the exposure is caused by groups containing many users.
+Reducing exposure removes the permissions of groups and can edit their memberships.
+Select **Group number** to view the membership count of each group and identify which groups to target.

 The other columns show the number of ALL existing links (Anyone, PeopleInOrg) and the presence of EEEU/Everyone.
 If the number of links are high, or the EEEU/Everyone column says yes, the site owner can immediately target the relevant item/scope for reducing permissions.

-**Manage Access:** The ‘Manage access’ button allows the site owner to remove individual users, groups, delete links or modify permissions accordingly.
-For a ‘SharePoint site’ scope, the button directs the site owner to SharePoint group management page, whereas for individual items, it leverages the existing ‘Manage access’ experience.
+**Manage Access:** The 'Manage access' button allows the site owner to remove individual users, groups, delete links, or modify permissions accordingly.
+For a 'SharePoint site' scope, the button directs the site owner to SharePoint group management page, whereas for individual items, it uses the existing 'Manage access' experience.
-In summary, with this report, a site owner gets an overview of ‘exposure’ of parent items in his/her sites, can gauge the contribution of exposure and act via ‘manage access’ without having to manually iterate through every permission of every item in the site.
+With this report, a site owner gets an overview of 'exposure' of parent items in their sites, can gauge the contribution of exposure and act via 'manage access' without having to manually iterate through every permission of every item in the site.

 #### Complete site access review requests (for site owners)